Igtenio/cairn-world/why.md

 ## Rules Changes

-A lot of it is bringing in interesting things from BPD, which I think does a lot to make solitary PCs more feasible.
+A lot of it is bringing in interesting things from BPD[^BPD], which I think does a lot to make solitary PCs more feasible.
 For one thing, the careers system is pretty great.
 I like skills.
+Things to give some mechanical depth to the non-combat sections.

+[^BPD]: The Cairn variant, not the disorder.

 ## Game Running Ethos